edhartnett/ncglm/README.md

 # ncglm

-A C/Fortran library to assist users of the Geostationary Lightning Mapper (GLM) data.
+The ncglm C/Fortran library assists users of the Geostationary Lightning Mapper (GLM) data.